Things to Do in New York in December

 1. The Rockefeller Tree Lighting

 Every year, the city brings in a gigantic Norway Spruce to hold court in the middle of the 22-acre complex that makes up Rockefeller Center in Midtown Manhattan.
-The tradition has been in place since 1931, and while the initial tree lighting often takes place at the end of November, you can visit the tree for the entirety of December, including on Christmas Day, when it’s lit for an entire 24 hours.
+While the initial tree lighting often takes place at the end of November, you can visit the tree for the entirety of December, including on Christmas Day, when it’s lit for an entire 24 hours.
+The iconic tree is adorned with 50,000 LED lights and topped with a Swarovski star.

 2. Photos With Santa